Pittsworth, QLD

 Where is Pittsworth?

-Pittsworth is a suburb of Queensland, Australia.
+Pittsworth is a suburb of Queensland, Australia, in the Toowoomba local government area.

 What is the population of Pittsworth?